PierfrancescoSoffritti/android-youtube-player/README.md

 ```

 # YouTubePlayerListener
-A `YouTubePlayerListener` is used to receive events from a `YouTubePlayer`.
+A `YouTubePlayerListener` is used to intercept events emitted by a `YouTubePlayer`.

-During its existence a `YouTubePlayer` will constantly emit events, you can listen to them by adding a `YouTubePlayerListener` to the `YouTubePlayer`.
+During its existence a `YouTubePlayer` will constantly emit events, you can listen to them by adding a `YouTubePlayerListener` to it.

 ```java
 youtubePlayer.addListener(YouTubePlayerListener listener);
 youtubePlayer.removeListener(YouTubePlayerListener listener);
 ```

-If you don't want to implement all the methods from `YouTubePlayerListener`, you can extend `AbstractYouTubePlayerListener` instead of implementing `YouTubePlayerListener`.
+If you don't want to implement all the methods of the `YouTubePlayerListener` interface, you can extend `AbstractYouTubePlayerListener` instead of implementing `YouTubePlayerListener` and override only the methods you are interested in.

 For more information on the methods defined in the `YouTubePlayerListener` interface, please refer to the documentation defined above each method [here](./core/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/player/listeners/YouTubePlayerListener.java).

 # PlayerUIController
-The `PlayerUIController` is responsible for controlling the UI of a `YouTubePlayer`.
+The `PlayerUIController` is responsible for controlling the UI of a `YouTubePlayerView`.

 You can get a reference to the `PlayerUIController` from the `YouTubePlayerView`